 Family Friends and Special Needs Children

 A great integral pillar to the parent of the special needs child is their circle of friends.
-Special friends who know the child’s therapists, teachers and caregivers by the stories shared.
-They can offer to babysit the special needs child and/or their siblings and also organize play dates.
-By and large the friends are key people to the parents of the special needs child and by extension to the special needs child.
+Special friends who know the child’s therapists, teachers, and caregivers by the stories shared.
+They can offer to babysit the special needs child and/or their siblings and organize play dates.
+By and large, friends are vital to the parents of the special needs child and, by extension, the special needs child.

 As a friend to a family with a special needs child, you can spend time with your friend; Go for a coffee date or a lunch date, get to know how they are doing, catch up on what is new, what is the parent’s current fear, and what is the parent looking forward to.
-This is truly therapeutic, the parent of the special needs child’s emotions are being taken care of.
-You can host or visit the entire family, cook for them or order in food, do errands, shopping, or drop kids off to events.
-Such acts of kindness are always welcome, considering how full the plate is for a parent with a special needs child.
+This is genuinely therapeutic; the parent of the special needs child’s emotions is being taken care of.
+You can host or visit the entire family, cook for them, order food, do errands, go shopping, or drop kids off at events.
+Such acts of kindness are always welcome, considering how packed the plate is for a parent with a special needs child.

-Special needs children are part of our lives whether in our immediate family, extended family or children of our friends.
-It is important and fulfilling to take the time and reach out to the special needs child and their family during this festive season.
-Let’s all be intentional about it, all for the benefit of the wonderful soul here with us.
+Special needs children are part of our lives, whether in our immediate family, extended family, or children of our friends.
+It is necessary and fulfilling to take the time and reach out to the special needs child and their family during this festive season.
+Let’s all be intentional about it to benefit the wonderful soul here with us.